Last updated: August 4, 2022

 The overall size of tent-style portable units can vary somewhat from model to model.
 Taller users will want to look for units with a greater height to accommodate their shoulders and a greater depth to accommodate their knees.
 The Sunakie Portable Steam Home Sauna was one of the largest units we found.

 Size is also an important consideration if your space is limited.
 Most tent-style units have a limited footprint and are made to be used in tight spots.
-Dome-style models, on the other hand, require a good deal of space.
+On the other hand, dome-style models require a lot of space.
 These also don’t fold up for storage the way tent units do.

 But on the positive side, dome units are much more comfortable as they allow you to lie down during use.
 The 1Love Portable Infrared Sauna Dome was our favorite product in this category.